basecamp/kamal/README.md

 The healthcheck allows for an optional `max_attempts` setting, which will attempt the healthcheck up to the specified number of times before failing the deploy.
 This is useful for applications that take a while to start up.
 The default is 7.

-Note that the HTTP health checks assume that the `curl` command is avilable inside the container.
+Note: The HTTP health checks assume that the `curl` command is available inside the container.
 If that's not the case, use the healthcheck's `cmd` option to specify an alternative check that the container supports.

 ## Commands